VideojogosLusofona/color-shape-links-ai-competition/doc/06_console.md

 learning contexts, for example when using evolutionary algorithms.
 While exit codes cannot return `session` results, the [RankingSessionListener](@ref ColorShapeLinks.TextBased.Lib.RankingSessionListener) was developed for this purpose.
-It exports `session` results to a CSV file, allowing for setups in which the machine learning algorithm continuosly defines the session roster and captures the session's results.
+It exports `session` results to a [TSV] file, allowing for setups in which the machine learning algorithm continuosly defines the session roster and captures the session's results.